pirate/wireguard-docs/README.md

 ---

-[WireGuard](https://www.wireguard.com/) is a BETA/WIP open-source VPN solution written in C by [Jason Donenfeld](https://www.jasondonenfeld.com) and [others](https://github.com/WireGuard/WireGuard/graphs/contributors), aiming to fix many of the problems that have plagued other modern server-to-server VPN offerings like IPSec/IKEv2, OpenVPN, or L2TP.
+[WireGuard](https://www.wireguard.com/) is an open-source VPN solution written in C by [Jason Donenfeld](https://www.jasondonenfeld.com) and [others](https://github.com/WireGuard/WireGuard/graphs/contributors), aiming to fix many of the problems that have plagued other modern server-to-server VPN offerings like IPSec/IKEv2, OpenVPN, or L2TP.
 It shares some similarities with other modern VPN offerings like [Tinc](https://www.tinc-vpn.org/) and [MeshBird](https://github.com/meshbird/meshbird), namely good cipher suites and minimal config.

-This is my attempt at writing "The Unofficial WireGuard Documentation" to make up for the somewhat sparse official docs on an otherwise great piece of software.

-<small>(This repo used to be called "The Missing WireGuard Documentation" but I felt bad about implying that WireGuard has no docs (they do have docs, they're just hidden away in the manpages).
-I figred I could combine it with some example setup configs, and some of the secret tips and tricks shared only on mailing lists and make a documentation resource.)</small>

 **Official Links**